 Astronomy and Astrophysics majors start by getting a solid foundation in calculus and physics.
 During your first year, you will take Calculus I and II (MATH-M 211-M 212) as well as Physics 1 and 2 (PHYS-P 221-P 222).

-Students with a strong high school math and physics background are also encouraged to begin the General Astronomy sequence (AST-A 221-A 222) during freshman year; this must be completed by the end of sophomore year.
+Students with a strong high school math and physics background are also encouraged to begin the General Astronomy sequence (AST-A 221-A 222) during first year; this must be completed by the end of sophomore year.

 Tracks and concentrations

 The Astronomy and Astrophysics B.S. degree does not include separate tracks.
 Depending on your interests, you will be encouraged to seek out additional coursework in related areas, such as mathematics, physics, geology, chemistry, computer science and the history and philosophy of science and medicine, to gain useful skills and to widen opportunities.

 If you are interested in graduate studies, you should meet early with the Astronomy and Astrophysics academic advisor.